Zekom/Samples-for-AIR/PushSampleApp/README.md

 evaluation environment, the URL is http://cp{cpid}.pushapi.eval.blackberry.com, where {cpid} is your content provider ID.
 For a production environment, the URL is http://cp{cpid}.pushapi.na.blackberry.com.
-7. If the **Subscribe with Push Service SDK** check box is selected, in the **Push Initiator URL** field, type https://{server_address}/pushsdk, where {server_address} is the address of the server where the **pushsdk** sample web application is deployed.
-The SDK includes the **pushsdk** sample web application that is deployed on a server, such as the
+7. If the **Subscribe with Push Service SDK** check box is selected, in the **Push Initiator URL** field, type https://{server_address}/high-level-sample, where {server_address} is the address of the server where the **high-level-sample** sample
-Apache Tomcat server.
+Push Initiator is deployed.
+The SDK includes the high-level sample Push Initiator that is deployed on a server, such as the Apache Tomcat server.
 The URL must be accessible from the Internet.
-Of course, you can also point to your own running Push Initiator application instead of the provided **pushsdk** sample one.
+Of course, you can also point to your own running Push Initiator application instead of the provided **high-level-sample** sample one.
 8. Click the **Launch App on New Push** check box if you want to start the sample application if it is not already running when a new push message arrives.
 Leave the check box unchecked if you do not want to start the sample application when a new push message arrives.
 Note that if the check box is left unchecked and the sample application is not running when a new